 At Ocean and Plymouth avenues, prohibiting eastbound left turns would provide dual benefit to transit operations.
 It would eliminate transit delay for the K/T associated with waiting behind left-turning vehicles, which was observed to result in missing green phases.
 A left turn prohibition would also provide more through volume capacity and would give through drivers the ability to choose a lane rather than to proceed in the right lane.
 This improvement would improve reliability for both lines and could reduce delay for the K/T by up to 14 seconds.
-There is no guarantee that the improvement would reduce delay by the full amounts observed, given there are other sources of transit delay.
+There is no guarantee that the improvement would reduce delay by the full amounts observed, given there are other sources of transit delay, although it is a reasonable approximation of travel time savings.